-Note 1 - Basis of Presentation - The accompanying schedule of expenditures of federal awards includes the federal activity of the District for the year ended June 30, 2017.
-This information is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the schedule presents only a selected portion of the operations of the District, it is not intended and does not present the financial position, changes in net assets, or cash flows of the District.
+Note 1 - Basis of Presentation - The accompanying schedule of expenditures of federal awards includes the federal activity of the District for the year ended June 30, 2019.
+This information is presented on another comprehensive basis of accounting conforming with the accounting practices prescribed or permitted by the Oklahoma State Department of Education, which is a comprehensive basis of accounting other than generally accepted accounting principles.
+Because the schedule presents only a selected portion of the operations of the District, it is not intedned and does not present the financial position, changes in net assets, or cash flows of the District.

 Note 2 - Summary of Significant Accounting Policies - Expenditiures reported on this schedule are reported on the regulatory basis of accounting consistent with the preparation of the combined financial statements except as noted in Note 3.
-Expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-The District has elected not to use the 10 percent de minimus indirect cost rate allowed under the Uniform Guidance.
+Expenditures are recognized when an approved purchase order is issued.

-Note 3 - Non-Monetary Assistance - Commodities received by the District in the amount of \$19,862 were of a non-monetary nature and therefore the total revenue does not agree with the financial statements
+Note 3 - Non-Monetary Assistance - Commodities received by the District in the amount of \$20,200 were of a non-monetary nature and therefore the total revenue does not agree with the financial statements.

-INDEPENDENT SCHOOL DISTRICT NO. I-2, POTTAWATOMIE COUNTY STATEMENT OF STATUTORY, FIDELITY AND HONESTY BONDS FOR THE YEAR ENDED JUNE 30, 2017
+DALE INDEPENDENT SCHOOL DISTRICT NO. I-2, POTTAWATOMIE COUNTY STATEMENT OF STATUTORY, FIDELITY AND HONESTY BONDS FOR THE YEAR ENDED JUNE 30, 2019

-BONDING COMPANY POSITION COVERED BOND NUMBER COVERAGE AMOUNT EFFECTIVE DATES CNA Surety - Westen Surety Company Encumbrance Clerk / Payroll 70308627 \$ 5,000 6/14/17 - 6/14/18 Activity Fund & Lunch Fund 70363297 2,000 7/09/16 - 7/09/17 Board Minutes Clerk 70308631 1,000 12/31/16 - 12/31/17 Superintendent 70752985 100,000 7/08/16 - 7/08/17 Activity Fund & Lunch Fund 18305968 5,000 6/10/17 - 6/10/18 Treasurer County n/a n/a
+BONDING COMPANY POSITION COVERED BOND NUMBER COVERAGE AMOUNT EFFECTIVE DATES CNA Surety - Westen Surety Company Encumbrance Clerk / Payroll 70308627 \$ 5,000 7/1/18 - 6/30/19 Activity Fund 601145818 5,000 7/1/18 - 6/30/19 Board Minutes Clerk 70308631 1,000 7/1/18 - 6/30/19 Superintendent 70752985 100,000 7/1/18 - 6/30/19 Activity Fund & Lunch Fund 18305968 5,000 7/1/18 - 6/30/19 Treasurer County Treasurer n/a n/a Cafeteria 70363302 5,000 7/1/18 - 6/30/19

-INDEPENDENT SCHOOL DISTRICT NO. I-2, POTTAWATOMIE COUNTY SCHEDULE OF ACCOUNTANT'S PROFESSIONAL LIABILITY INSURANCE AFFIDAVIT

-JULY 1, 2016 TO JUNE 30, 2017
+DALE INDEPENDENT SCHOOL DISTRICT NO. I-2, POTTAWATOMIE COUNTY SCHEDULE OF ACCOUNTANT'S PROFESSIONAL LIABILITY INSURANCE AFFIDAVIT JULY 1, 2018 TO JUNE 30, 2019

-State of Oklahoma)

-) s:

-County of Tulsa)
+State of Oklahoma)) ss County of Tulsa)

-The undersigned auditing firm of lawful ages, being first duly sworn on oath says that said firm had in full force and effect Accountant's Professional Liability Insurance in accordance with the "Oklahoma Public School Audit Law" at the time of audit contract and during the entire audit engagement with Dale Public Schools for the audit year 2016-17.
+The undersigned auditing firm of lawful ages, being first duly sworn on oath says that said firm had in full force and effect Accountant's Professional Liability Insurance in accordance with the "Oklahoma Public School Audit Law" at the time of audit contract and during the entire audit engagement with Dale Public Schools for the audit year 2018-19.

-Sanders, Bledsoe & Hewett

-Certified Public Accountants, LLP
+Sanders, Bledsoe & Hewett Certified Public Accountants, LLP Auditing Firm

-Auditing Firm